The Vanishing Beast: Chapter One

 With an exaggerated flourish, the woman bowed.
 “Saoirse Evans, at your service.
 Peddler of potions, charms, and whatever magic you need to live the life of your dreams.”

-Alice sighed and flipped her long hair — pale yellow, with none of Saoirse’s red — over her shoulder.
+Alice sighed and flipped her long hair—pale yellow, with none of Saoirse’s red—over her shoulder.
 “And I’m Alice Evans.”

 “It’s a pleasure to meet you both.
 Please, have a seat.”

 “An excellent question, Mr. Bell.
-His name is Arthur Hathaway,” Saoirse answered casually, draping her arm over the back of Henry’s sofa, “And early this morning, he was mauled by some kind of beast.”
+His name is Arthur Hathaway,” Saoirse answered easily, draping her arm over the back of Henry’s sofa, “And early this morning, he was mauled by some kind of beast.”

 Discussion